 - July: Half-year interim report, reporting on major disputes

-- September: Strategic plan, sustainability targets and strategy, customer satisfaction, nuclear power and dam safety, R&D strategy
+- September: Strategic plan and strategic targets, including sustainability targets, customer satisfaction, nuclear power and dam safety, R&D strategy

-- December: Business, investment and financing plans, the auditors' interim review, guidelines for remuneration of senior executives, Internal Audit's budget and plan, evaluation of the Board and the President
+- December: Business, investment and financing plans, the auditors' interim review, guidelines for remuneration of senior executives, overall remuneration principles within Vattenfall, Internal Audit's budget and plan, UK Modern Slavery Act statement, evaluation of the Board and the President

 - February: Report from the auditors, year-end report, dividend, reporting of major disputes and integrity report